“She’s a Venus Anadyomene.”

 Lot of flash this week, Alex?
 Well, yeah … a week off work, a lull in larger projects, revision to

-For now, I’ve stripped this back to the story I began with, and posted it just for the handful of you who do know who the narrator is, and why his cousin might be evasive about art theft in Paris.
+Sadly, that anthology never happened, but I’ve stripped this back to the story I began with, and posted it just for the handful of you who do know who the narrator is, and why his cousin might be evasive about art theft in Paris.
 Why?
 Because I love you all to bits, you know that, right?
 Even if I don’t know who you are, or that you’re one of that handful, you’re the reason this site is still here, and I hope you enjoyed this snippet.